 Prescription for CDA CBD 240-Oil – starting at 5mg per day with titration

-At the 6 week review Oprah reported that the CBD oil was working better than illegally sourced CBD, and she is using 4 to 6 drops per day.
-She requests flower bud for ad hoc anxiety attacks and sleep.
-An SAS application was completed for for this.
+At the 6 week review, Oprah reported that the CBD oil was working better than illegally sourced CBD, and she is using 4 to 6 drops per day.
+She requested flower bud for her anxiety attacks and sleep.
+A SAS application was completed for this.

-At Oprahs 3-month review Oprah reports that her CBD dose stable at 4-6 drops per day and is working well.
-She also reports that he sleep is good with the added THC.
+At Oprah’s 3-month review Oprah reported that her CBD dose was stable at 4-6 drops per day and is working well.
+She also reports that her sleep is going well with the added THC.
 She is now slowly titrating off Venlafaxine and she was provided with a plan for this.

 6-month review – Oprah is off Venlafaxine, her mood is stable.
 She is using THC every 3rd night on average.